 Greater Importance of Technical Documentation & Conformity

-Identification of ‘person responsible for regulatory compliance’
+Identification of ‘person responsible for regulatory compliance.’

-It remains to be seen what the scope of the aforementioned role will be, post enforcement of the IVDR.
+It remains to be seen what the scope of the role mentioned above will be, post enforcement of the IVDR.

 Unique device identification (UDI) for improved traceability